MadsAnker/webpage/webworkshop/index.md

 sidebar:
     nav: "webworkshop"
 ---
+*Edit: I would like to thank everybody who participated in the workshop.
+I hope you learned something and have a better idea of what is involved in web development.
+Unfortunately, we did not get time to complete the [evaluation](https://docs.google.com/forms/d/e/1FAIpQLSdSMIWLF3e-BN5QBVLFve5E4h3sBj-iEOwOMPsJnKrNpg1M5w/viewform?usp=sf_link).
+It's only 2 question and your feedback would mean a lot.
+Please consider filling it out if you have the time :).
+A few mistakes on this site were pointed out during the workshop.
+I believe that I have now corrected all of them.*

 Welcome to the IMADA Web workshop!
 The purpose of this workshop is to introduce you to the basics of web development.
 We will be using HTML, CSS and JavaScript along with some PHP.